Chapter 11: Drinks

 Fable

-Fable is a haven for cocktail enthusiasts, where each signature drink is a masterpiece inspired by local fables, promising an unforgettable night out in Cape Town.
+Fable is a haven for cocktail enthusiasts, where each signature drink is a masterpiece inspired by local fables and legends, promising an unforgettable night out in Cape Town.

 Why go?

-Step into this enchanting world, where every cocktail is a work of art meticulously crafted and perfected.
-Whether you're a local looking for a vibrant nightlife spot or a visitor seeking a unique experience, Fable offers the best of Cape Town's cocktail culture.
-Immerse yourself in the stories behind each drink inspired by local myths and legends, and let Fable weave its magic into your evening.
+Every cocktail here is a work of art meticulously crafted and perfected.
+Looking for a vibrant nightlife spot or a unique experience?
+Fable offers the best of Cape Town's cocktail culture.
 Plus, there's a small selection of seriously enticing comfort food.

 Experience the magic for yourself, Image Credit: Fable